mkierzenka/SWDevProj/report/doc.md

 be used to describe the DataFrame's column structure.
 A DataFrame will be immutable, so it will not support operations such as deleting, setting, and modifying columns and rows.

   DataFrame's data storage will change.
-In previous assignments, DataFrames held all of their data in columns and rows.
-However we now want to make the data storage distributed.
+In early assignments, DataFrames held all of their data in columns and rows.
+However data storage is now distributed.
 Instead of storing the actual data, Columns will now be distributed.
 Like before, the DataFrame will have an array of columns.
 However the Column class will now contain a Distributed Array of keys.
-  Each key will map to a "block" of data that is held in some KVStore in the eau2 system.
+  Each key will map to a "block" of data that is held in a KVStore in the eau2 system.

-  The DataFrame will contain a pointer to the KVStore that contains the frame's actual data.
+  The DataFrame will contain a pointer to the KVStore running on that node.
+It may contain some of the DataFrame's data, but some blocks can also exist in other KVStores.
+Therefore, the store is not only important for local retrieval, but for also getting data that exists on other nodes.
-  Not only does the DataFrame need this object, but also any other objects within the frame that need to store and request data will get a pointer to it.
+  Not only does the DataFrame need this object, but any other objects within the frame that need to store and request data will also get a pointer to it.

   The DataFrame will have methods that support converting data types into frames.
 An example is fromArray; it will take in an array of a certain type, and it will return the DataFrame